Skip to main content

 Things will only get worse for the GOP because the party today packs in a huge number of election deniers, conspiracy theorists and powermongers who will say anything to get elected.
 It’s a hothouse where the truth dies quickly.

 The good news, at least for IVF and reproductive freedom overall, is that the issue is not going away.
-Americans overwhelmingly support IVF and support for abortion rights is higher than ever.
+Americans (link is external)overwhelmingly support IVF(link is external) and support for abortion rights (link is external)is higher than ever(link is external).
 People are going to fight hard for access to this vital medical care.

 And in November, they’ll remember who was all too willing to take it away from them.